 Pathways projects must demonstrate the active involvement and financial commitment of private business.
 Pathways projects must be matched with cash or in-kind contributions on at least a one-to-one ratio by participating private business.

 A single grant to any one institution shall not exceed $400,000.

-The board shall annually, by March 31, report to the commissioners of economic security and trade and economic development on pathways programs, including the number of recipients participating in the program, the number of participants placed in employment, the salary and benefits they receive, and the state program costs per participant.
+The board shall annually, by March 31, report to the commissioners of economic security and trade and economic development on pathways programs, including the number of public assistance recipients participating in the program, the number of participants placed in employment, the salary and benefits they receive, and the state program costs per participant.

 Subd.
 2. Information.
 The board may collect and disseminate information concerning areas of projected employment need.
 The board may also prepare and publish studies, organize conferences, and conduct special projects which will increase knowledge and communication in the areas of employment need, skills training, and education.